 Bringing It Full Circle

 My suggestion to you is to, of course, find what best works for you and your work environment.
-What I have found is some peace in my daily routine and schedule by focusing on what is most important through the method stated above.
+What I have seen is some peace in my daily routine and schedule by focusing on what is most important through the method stated above.
 There will be times you will be pulled in twenty different directions, but it is ultimately up to you to create consistency and clarity in your business, as well as in your daily routine!